Torah-Anytime/standard-version-expo-channel/README.md

 Expo recommends using [Release Channels](https://docs.expo.dev/bare/updating-your-app/#release-channels) to solve this.
 Whenever releasing a new binary, set the channel to match the version number.
 Any updates should be pushed to this channel.

-To automatically update the iOS and Android Expo release channel add:
+To automatically update the iOS and Android Expo release channel to match the app version add:

 ```
 // .versionrc.js